English

 Long-term effects can include chronic anxiety, low self-esteem, trust issues, depression, and even post-traumatic stress disorder (PTSD).
 It's crucial to seek help if you find yourself in such a situation.

-Intermittent reinforcement can be a complex and deceptive form of abuse.
-Understanding its workings is the first step in breaking free from its toxic hold.
-Remember, real affection is not a reward doled out intermittently; it's a consistent expression of love, respect, and care.
 The journey to recovery can be challenging, but it is undoubtedly possible.
 There is a multitude of resources and supports available to help you heal and reclaim your sense of self.
 Remember, you're not alone, and there is a way forward from here.
 Your experiences are valid, your feelings matter, and you are worthy of love that does not play games with your emotions.

 Universes